Codesai/website/_i18n/es/_posts/2022-11-04-code-smells-taxonomies-and-catalogs-english.md

 The problem is that code smells are not usually  very well understood.
 This problem is understandable because code smells descriptions are sometimes abstract, diffuse and open to interpretation.
 Some code smells seem obvious, others not so much, and some might mask other smells.

 Besides, we should remember that smells are only symptoms of possible design problems, not guarantees of the existence of problems.
-To make it more difficult,

-Además, recordemos que los code smells son sólo síntomas de posibles problemas, y no garantías de problemas.
 To further complicate matters, in addition to possible false positives, there are degrees to the problem that each smell represents, trade-offs between different smells and contraindications in their refactorings (sometimes "the cure is worse than the disease").

 Therefore, recognizing design problems through code smells is a subtle skill that requires experience and judgement.
 Acquiring this skill, which sometimes may feel like a kind of spider-sense, can take some time.